Gallery Docent Commitment

-CCA is all about community.
-The Center is managed entirely with volunteers who dedicate their time and talents to the arts.
+Cambria Center for the Arts is all about community, and is managed entirely with volunteers who love the arts.

 Sign up below to receive notices of volunteer opportunities!